sanger-tol/gda/README.md

 `firefox gda_out/parameter_selection/parameters.html &`

-[warning this can run slowly on the Sanger farm when run remotely]
+[warning this can run slowly when run remotely]

 We recommend selecting parameters based on minimising the percentage of unclassified sequence, while getting at least two clusters.
 E.g.: